metrorailings/OwlBlog/content/posts/2022-week-9-insights.md

 Lamar's passing is still iffy.

 Primetime Andy Dalton is baaaaaaaaaaad.
+Missing receivers in critical moments, holding on to the ball way too long against the blitz, constantly getting his balls batted....it's just bad.